Multilingual software, text processing tools, fonts, etc.

 [Indian Language Keyboard Program]

 Indian Language Keyboard Program commercial package - for microsoft windows NT 4.0, windows 95 & windows 3.1.
 Software by Avinash Chopde, fonts by Shrikrishna Patil.
 A font + software program package that makes it easy to type text in Indian Language Scripts while still using the standard English keyboard.
-See the [testimonial] posted to INDOLOGY by Adrian Burton.
+See the [testimonial] posted to INDOLOGY by Adrian Burton (September 1998).

 -